-Hosea Kutako International Airport: Windhoek‘s major airport is the international gateway but to get to the country’s far-flung destinations by air you’ll be transferring to the capital’s second airport – Eros – for charter flights on light aircraft.
+Hosea Kutako International Airport: Windhoek‘s major airport is the international gateway.
+However, to get to the country’s far-flung destinations by air, you’ll transfer to the capital’s second airport – Eros – for charter flights on light aircraft.

 Transfers and game drives in Namibia are usually conducted in open-sided 4X4 vehicles.

-The country’s good infrastructure means that many visitors to Namibia hire a car for a self-drive holiday which makes for independent, flexible travel within the ambit of a pre-planned itinerary.
-Self-drivers staying at private reserves join the other guests for guided game drives in 4X4s.
+The country’s good infrastructure means that many visitors to Namibia hire a car for a self-drive holiday, making for independent, flexible travel within the ambit of a pre-planned itinerary.
+Self-drivers at private reserves join the other guests for guided game drives in 4X4s.

 Visa & Passport Requirements

-Every visitor to Namibia must be in possession of a passport that is valid until six months after the initial date of travel; however no visas are required for citizens of the USA, UK, most European countries (including France, Germany, Italy, Austria, Belgium, Spain and Switzerland), Australia, New Zealand, Canada, Malaysia, Japan and Singapore.
-Travellers receive entry for 90 days and visas for onward travel can be obtained in Windhoek.
+Every visitor to Namibia must have a passport that is valid until six months after the initial date of travel; however, no visas are required for citizens of the USA, UK, most European countries (including France, Germany, Italy, Austria, Belgium, Spain and Switzerland), Australia, New Zealand, Canada, Malaysia, Japan and Singapore.
+Travellers receive entry for 90 days, and visas for onward travel can be obtained in Windhoek.

-For visitors from other countries, please check with your nearest Namibian Consulate about obtaining a visa.
+Please check with your nearest Namibian Consulate about obtaining a visa for visitors from other countries.